- Windows 11 now enables Device Encryption automatically during installation.

 Why turn off Device Encryption?

-Although encryption is always a wise idea, there are still valid reasons to disable this feature.
+Although encryption is always a good idea, there are still valid reasons to disable this feature.
 Sure, with modern hardware, encryption no longer has the same performance impact, but it can still be a concern for devices with older hardware and on gaming computers.

-In addition, if you frequently move drives between systems or need to use data recovery tools that do not support encrypted drives, having encryption disabled can simplify these processes.
+If you frequently move drives between systems or need to use data recovery tools that do not support encrypted drives, having encryption disabled can simplify these processes.
 Also, while encryption keys are designed to secure data, losing access to these keys can result in permanent data loss.

 In this guide, I will explain several ways to prevent the Windows 11 setup from encrypting your device and the steps to turn off encryption after installation.